giovannitakeshisesta/South-Park-The-Game/readme.md

 # South Park, The Game

-Hi, my name is Giovanni Takeshi Sesta student of Web Develpment at the Ironkack Bootcamp in Madrid and this videogame is my project for the end of the module 1 of the course.
+Hi, my name is Giovanni Takeshi Sesta, I am a student of Web Develpment at the Ironkack Bootcamp in Madrid and this videogame is my project for the end of the module 1 of the course.

-You can play it on devices with keyboard input (PC).
+You can play it on any device with keyboard input (PC).

-:star: Please add me a star if you like my first project!  :star:
+:star: Please give me a star if you like my first project!  :star:

 Here is the link to the game: https://giovannitakeshisesta.github.io/South-Park-The-Game/

 ## The making of
-I will show you how is structured the core of the game and the most relevant line of code I used.
+I will show you how the core of the game is structured and the most relevant lines of code I used.

-The time line of the developping of the project was basicly this one:
+Below you'll see the time line of the project and the percentage of time on each task:

 - 15% - Learning how to use Photoshop....

 - 15% - Creating all the single elements of the game: the background, the player, the characters.

-- 40% - Interactions between all the elements considering a lot of different conditions.
+- 40% - Interactions between all the elements considering many different conditions.

  - 5% - Game playability: positioning the characters, the obstacles and the finish line, setting the characters speed, the hit points.